Updated: April 11, 2026

 - Slack tracks “Messages sent.”

 Notice something?
 None of these are revenue metrics.
-They’re usage metrics.
+They are usage metrics.
 Because revenue follows value.
-If you’re delivering value consistently, money shows up.
+If you are delivering value consistently, money shows up.

 Your North Star should be:

-- Leading, not lagging (it predicts revenue, doesn’t just report it)
+- Leading, not lagging — it predicts revenue, does not just report it

 For a B2B SaaS company, your North Star might be “Weekly Active Users” or “Features Used per Customer.”
 For a transaction platform, it might be “Transactions Processed.”